TL;DR

 If your goal is UGC-style ad creative and rapid paid-social testing, go narrow and fast.

-- Shipping ads in minutes, not days
+- Shipping ads in minutes, not days or weeks

-- Consistency across variants
+- Consistency across variants and languages

-- Realistic AI avatars
+- Realistic AI avatars and avatars

-- Cost that makes testing rational: ~$5/video vs the ~$200/video typical creator route
+- Cost that makes testing rational: ~$5/video vs. the ~$200/video typical creator route.

 Create your first variants here: EzUGC